Takata Corporation: 1995 recall

-Japanese models sold in the United States by American Honda Motor Co., Isuzu Motors of America Inc., Mazda Motor of America Inc., Nissan North America, Daihatsu Motor Co.
-American, Mitsubishi Motor Sales of America Inc. and Subaru of America Inc. also had affected seat belt buckles.
+Japanese models sold in the United States by Honda, Isuzu, Mazda, Nissan, Daihatsu, Mitsubishi and Subaru also had affected seat belt buckles.

-Moreover, Chrysler, General Motors and Ford all had various models manufactured by Japanese companies with the seat belt buckles concerned, but sold under American names such as the Dodge Stealth and the Geo series (except Prizm) under General Motors.
+Moreover, Chrysler, General Motors and Ford all had various models manufactured by Japanese companies with the affected seat belt buckles, but sold under American names such as the Dodge Stealth and the Geo series (except Prizm) under General Motors.

-Ford had vehicles such as the Probe manufactured by Mazda on its MX-6 platform and the Festiva made by Kia in South Korea, but engineered by Mazda that also had the seat belts.
+Ford had vehicles such as the Probe manufactured by Mazda on its MX-6 platform and the Festiva produced by Kia in South Korea, but engineered by Mazda that also had the seat belts.
 However, unlike Chrysler and General Motors, Ford did not admit that their seat belts could be defective.

-Initially, some Japanese manufacturers suspected that the seat belt failures were a result of user abuse, rather than a design failure; however, the nine-month investigation by NHTSA concluded that the cause of the defect was that the buckles were made of ABS plastic.
+Initially, some Japanese manufacturers suspected that the seat belt failures were a result of user abuse, rather than a design failure; however, the nine-month investigation by the NHTSA concluded that the cause of the defect was that the buckles were made of ABS plastic.
 Through exposure to ultraviolet light over a period of time, the plastic became brittle and pieces fell off, causing a jamming of the release button mechanism.

 The manufacturers involved agreed to a voluntary recall, though this did not go smoothly.
 Only 18% of the 8.9 million cars and trucks with the Takata belt buckle were repaired two years after the recall had begun.
-In addition, NHTSA assessed a $50,000 civil penalty against both Honda and Takata for failing to notify the agency about the seat belt defect in a timely manner.
-Honda was fined because NHTSA believed the company knew about the hazard at least five years before the recall, but never reported the problem to NHTSA, nor offered to conduct a voluntary recall.
+In addition, the NHTSA assessed a $50,000 civil penalty against both Honda and Takata for failing to notify the agency about the seat belt defect in a timely manner.
+Honda was fined because the NHTSA believed the company knew about the hazard at least five years before the recall, but never reported the problem to the NHTSA, nor offered to conduct a voluntary recall.